pbberlin/tools/os/fsi/readme.md

 #### Subpackage fstests
 Contains tests for all filesystems.
-Tests on file are taken from [afero](https:github.com/spf13/afero).
+Tests on file level are taken from [afero](https:github.com/spf13/afero).
 I added a directory-tree-walk test suite and an httpfs-wrapper test.

 #### osfs
-Osfs is the operating filesystem.
+Osfs is the operating system fs.
 Replace

 	os.Open() and ioutil.WriteFile()
 by